-The remainder of the increase in total and current assets was due principally to the \$7.5 million increase in cash from the current year net cash flow.
-The increases in accounts receivable and cash were partially offset by receipt of \$1.9 million for the pay off a note receivable.
+The majority of the increase in total and current assets was due principally to the \$9.7 million increase in cash from the current year net cash flow.
+The increase in cash was partially offset by reductions in accounts receivable, net depreciation of fixed assets and by receipt of \$1.9 million for the pay-off of a note receivable.